lbiard/predation_sociality_birds/README.md

 - "phylo" = species name, matching the names in the phylogenetic tree files.
 - "comment.CB" = comment about the social system classification (4 species will be removed before analysis due to uncertain social system).
 - "mov_min" = migration status based on the minimum movement of the species (i.e, partial migrants would be considered migrants).
+- "average_predation_richness_specialist" = estimated average richness of potential bird-eating specialist predators across the distributional range of the species.
+- "total_predation_richness_specialist" = estimated total richness of potential bird-eating specialist predators across the distributional range of the species.

 4. Missing data codes: NA